For Delta Air Lines, moving towards a skills-based talent strategy was something that the company’s HR leaders knew just wouldn’t fly by “winging it.”

 “It wasn’t something that we took off the shelf and then just plugged it straight to our organization,” Greer said.
 “We used the skills provided by Mercer as a foundation, but then worked with all of our senior leaders, subject matter experts, and employees top to bottom to understand, ‘Are these skills relevant to Delta?’”

-All skills—from general manager and below—have been fully mapped by skills, he added.
+All skills—from general manager and below—have been fully mapped, he added.
 Delta’s skills strategy encompasses around 500 skills, according to Greer.

 “What was a little unique about our job taxonomy is not so much of the historical hierarchy of what you might expect,” he said.
 “We ordered our job taxonomy base a little bit uniquely, in that we still had our job families, but then we broke it down into sub-families.”